Anna Kaas

 Anna Kaas was a Danish lady in waiting or chamberer serving Anne of Denmark, queen consort of James VI and I.

 Identity

 Anna Kaas was a member of the Danish Kaas family and a relation of the politician Niels Kaas.
 She came to Scotland in May 1590 in the household of Anne of Denmark.
 She may have been the queen's personal maid and a lifetime servant of the queen.

 In 1603, when Anne of Denmark came to England at the Union of the Crowns, it was said that she had only brought two aristocratic Scottish women with her.
-Dudley Carleton wrote that the queen said she not been allowed more than two Danish attendants when she came to Scotland in 1590, to refuse various aristocrats who wished to join her.
+Dudley Carleton wrote that the queen said she had not been allowed more than two Danish attendants when she came to Scotland in 1590, to refuse various aristocrats who wished to join her.
 The remark seems to refer to Anna with a "Sophie Kaas" and Cathrina Schinkel, her principal attendants in 1590.